devops-works/binenv/DISTRIBUTIONS.md

 - [pulumi](https://github.com/pulumi/pulumi/): Modern Infrastructure as Code.
 Any cloud, any language
 - [pwru](https://github.com/cilium/pwru): Packet, where are you? -- Linux kernel networking debugger
 - [rancher](https://rancher.com/docs/rancher/v1.6/en/): Rancher is an open source software platform that enables organizations to run and manage Docker and Kubernetes in production. (cli)
+- [regctl](https://github.com/regclient/regclient): Client interface for the registry API.
+This includes regctl for a command line interface to manage registries.
 - [rg](https://github.com/BurntSushi/ripgrep/): ripgrep is a line-oriented search tool that recursively searches your current directory for a regex pattern
 - [rga](https://github.com/phiresky/ripgrep-all/): ripgrep, but also search in PDFs, E-Books, Office documents, zip, tar.gz
 - [ruflood](https://github.com/zegkljan/ruflood/): Helping Ukraine by flooding russian state-controlled media/bureau/bank websites.